1. There are a huge number of different roles

 9. Your first job won’t define you

 The first development job you get will probably be quite underwhelming.
 As you’ll be starting on the bottom rung, you may not feel as challenged as you’d like to, but don’t worry because this job will only be the start.
-On 2 February we’re running a panel event with four LSE alumni who are in the early stages of their development career where they’ll discuss the first jobs they had.
+Attend some of the DiscoverID events that take place in Lent term to hear how professionals working in the sector started out.

 10. Be flexible and determined